 IFFIm is a public benefit entity that provides public benefit through supporting the charitable aims of Gavi, the Vaccine Alliance ("Gavi").
 It does not work directly with the public and has no employees.
+Its business relationships are managed by the World Bank and Gavi as it outsources its treasury function to the World Bank and all administrative support to Gavi.
 As a registered charity, IFFIm directors promote the effective use of its resources for charitable purposes by providing services and facilities which assist Gavi.
 All applicable s.172 (1) matters are duties owed by each director personally.
 Board induction materials provided upon appointment include an explanation of directors' duties and the Companies Act 2006.